 We have elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 As a BDC, we are required to comply with certain regulatory requirements specified in the 1940 Act.
 Prior to 2020, we made the majority of our investments through our wholly owned subsidiary, Rand Capital SBIC, Inc. ("Rand SBIC"), which operated as a small business investment company ("SBIC") and had been licensed by the U.S. Small Business Administration ("SBA") since 2002.
 In November 2021, Rand SBIC repaid its \$11.0 million in outstanding debentures to the SBA.
 In addition, in November 2021, Rand SBIC received approval from the SBA to surrender its SBA license.
-In connection with the surrender of its SBA license, Rand SBIC changed its name to Rand Capital Sub LLC, a Delaware limited liability company, a wholly owned subsidiary of Rand.
+In connection with the surrender of its SBA license, Rand SBIC changed its name to Rand Capital Sub, Inc. ("Rand Sub"), withdrew its election to be regulated as a BDC, and merged with and into Rand Capital Sub LLC, a Delaware limited liability company, a wholly owned subsidiary of Rand.
 All of our investments going forward are expected be made out of Rand Capital Corporation (the "Corporation", "we" or "Rand") and our blocker corporation subsidiaries.